hrgdavor/hql-query-builder/README.md

-## Dilemma 1 Parameters without name
+## Dilemma 1: parameters without name

 Not sure if it s good or bad to use the builder like this, but I could not help but to allow this use-case.
 If you just use `:` without defining parameter name, then values are required at the `.add` method call.